PatrickCallaghan/datastax-titan-example/README.md

 The following example loads Users and Products into a Titan graph using Cassandra/DSE as the back end storage.

-First you will need to load a sample graph into Titan.
-This will contain Users and Products.
+First you will need to load a sample graph into Titan which will contain Users and Products.
+Each user will have bought random products.
 The sample query code is used to find recommendations for a random user using the following steps

-1. the users products will be retrieved.
+1. find all products that the user bought
-2. for each product, find all users that bought the product and that are aged within 5 years of our sample user'age
+2. for each product, find all users that bought the same product and that are aged within 5 years of our sample user'age
-3. for all desired users, find all products they have bought
+3. for all users that bought the same product and are within the age range, find all products they have bought

 This is a simply traversal with some filtering on age.